writerror/writerror/exits.md

 permalink: "/exits/"
 ---

-a growing collection of sites we frequent…
+a growing collection of sites we admire…

 <ul class="exits">
 <li><a href="http://325.nostate.net/">325</a></li>